 - You expect only a few entries.
 Instead, use a simple feed.

 - You want to provide a way to upload files.
-Use the upload collection control instead.
+Use the upload set control instead.
 You can still use the group feed component to show automated updates about the user’s uploads.

 - You require fully responsive behavior and are not dependent on SAP Jam integration.
 In this case, use the timeline control.